matyasbohacek/AI-news-anchor/README.md

 ### Video

 > [!IMPORTANT]
-> By default, GitHub mutes this audio — be sure to unmute it first.
+> By default, GitHub mutes this video — be sure to unmute it first.

 https://github.com/matyasbohacek/AI-news-anchor/assets/37394704/e5a31827-3e09-4bcd-91ab-76759eb55bfd